 Help Your Cat Stay Active

-Daily exercise will ensure that your cat stays fit and flexible enough to groom every part of their body.
-Overweight cats can struggle to clean certain areas, leading to unhealthy skin and fur.
+Daily exercise will ensure your cat stays fit and flexible enough to groom every part of their body.
+Overweight cats can struggle to clean specific areas, leading to unhealthy skin and fur.
 This causes more dandruff and shedding.
 Keeping your cat fit and healthy will ensure they can groom properly and get these troublesome areas.

-Final Thoughts - Cat Shedding
+Final Thoughts

 Shedding can be frustrating for cat owners, but it's a normal part of being a cat.
-While your cat will always shed, there are luckily ways to reduce the amount of fur you see around your home if you ensure your cat is healthy, happy, and well taken care of.
+While your cat will permanently shed, there are ways to reduce the amount of fur you see around your home if you ensure your cat is healthy, happy, and well taken care of.
+Set aside time to brush your cat daily, and you'll notice much less fur floating around the house!

 Leave a comment

-This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.
+This site is protected by hCaptcha and the hCaptcha Privacy Policy and Terms of Service apply.